How basal implants treat

 What are the alternatives to dental implants for treating periodontal disease?

-It is difficult to replace missing or loosening teeth without using basal implants.
+For patients who suffer from bruxism, it is difficult to replace missing or loosening teeth without using basal implants.
 The only alternative is total extraction of the teeth and fitting removable prostheses that are fixed with glue.

-Examples of treatment for bruxism
+Examples for the treatment for bruxism

 with basal dental implants